-This comprises of deposit with banks.
-The company limits its exposure to credit risks arising from these financial assets and there is no collateral held against these because counter parties are banks.
-Banks have high credit ratings assigned by credit rating agencies.
+This comprises of deposit with banks and other security deposits.
+The company limits its exposure to credit risks arising from these financial assets and there is no collateral held against these because counter parties are banks and recognised financial institutions.
+Banks institutions have high credit ratings assigned by credit rating agencies.